openconfig/gnoi/packet_link_qualification/index.md

   ReflectorCapabilities reflector = 4;

   // Maximum number of results allowed to be stored per interface.
-  // The minimum supported just be 2 or greater. uint64 max_historical_results_per_interface = 5;
+  // The minimum supported must be 2 or greater. uint64 max_historical_results_per_interface = 5;
 }